 Special Educational Needs and Disabilities (SEND)

 If you have a complaint regarding the SEND provision that your child is receiving or should be receiving, please contact Maxine Cunningham (Trust SENCO) on 01205 319901 or Rachel Hydes (Head of Academy) on 01205 365527.

 The school has ongoing identification procedures for SEND as part of continuous assessment.
 We establish as much information as we can regarding a child’s individual needs at intake stage when we meet with parents and carry out nursery visits.

-If our experience and expertise indicates that a child has Special Educational Needs and/ or Disabilities we will always discuss this with parents, either initially with the class teacher and/or the school’s Special Educational Needs Co-ordinator (SENDCO).
+If our experience and expertise indicates that a child has Special Educational Needs and/ or Disabilities we will always discuss this with parents, either initially with the class teacher and/or the school’s Special Educational Needs Co-ordinator (SENCO).

 If a child’s name is placed on the school’s SEND register then an appropriate programme of action is devised, closely monitored and reviewed (known as an Individual Education Plan – IEP).
 If a child is not responding sufficiently to any additional support that the school is able to provide, and after discussion with parents, we may refer to outside agencies such as STAPS (Specialist Teachers), Speech Therapist or Educational Psychologist.

-The Trust’s Special Educational Needs and Disabilities Co-ordinator (SENDCO) is available via appointment and she will be more than happy to meet with parents to discuss any individual concerns that they may have.
+The Trust’s Special Educational Needs Co-ordinator (SENCO) is available via appointment and she will be more than happy to meet with parents to discuss any individual concerns that they may have.

 More Able Children